ygame11092017/ykit-wiki/server/SetupTheEnviroment.md

 ## 1. Build Live

-* Step 1: In the client side of Xlauncher (android and ios), use the function setDomainDebug(false)
+* Step 1: In the client side of YKit (android and ios), use the function setServerTest(false)

-* Step 2: In your server game, call to the live domain of Xlauncher server at https://api.nivi.vn
+* Step 2: In your server game, call to the live domain of YKit server at https://api.ygame.vn

 ## 2. Build Test

-* Step 1: In the client side of Xlauncher (android and ios), use the function setDomainDebug(true)
+* Step 1: In the client side of YKit (android and ios), use the function setServerTest(true)

-* Step 2: In your server game, call to the live domain of Xlauncher server at https://devsdk.nivi.vn
+* Step 2: In your server game, call to the test domain of YKit server at https://dev.ygame.vn